-In Feb 2018, the international and domestic prices remained steady compared to last month as the supply and demand in the market remained stable.
 In March, the international prices decreased owing to the strengthening of the dollar and simmering trade concerns between US and China.
 Domestic market followed suit.
 In April, the domestic and international prices remained flat due to limited movement in the market.
 In May, international prices remained flat due to stable supply and demand, however, the domestic prices increased due to a supply crunch caused by the shut down of Vedanta plant in Tamilnadu.
 In June, international copper prices increased due to an escalating trade war between US and China.
 Domestic prices rose on account of reduced supply resulting from aforementioned closure of Sterlite Copper's plant.
 In July, copper prices in the international market fell due to escalating trade war fears and fears of weakening demand from China.
 Domestic prices also fell due to developments in the international market.
 In August, international market prices declined owing to dampened demand that can be attributed to fall in value of emerging market currencies.
 Domestic market prices reflected the trend in international markets.
+In September, global prices fell further while domestic prices reversed declining trend.